bath-reinforcement-learning-lab/Resources/hex-tutorial/README.md

 # 0. Instructions
 - Replace **pp2024** with your username in this tutorial & avoid skipping non-optional sections.
 - I am using **pp2024-rl-dev-container** as the container name for everything here.
-Please use a different one otherwise you will have a clash with my containers.
-Also, if you use more than one container you'll need to add a suffix, e.g. pp2024-rl-dev-container-1, pp2024-rl-dev-container-2
+Please use a different container name because otherwise, you will clash with my containers.
+Also, if you use more than one container, you'll need to add a suffix, e.g. pp2024-rl-dev-container-1, pp2024-rl-dev-container-2
 - How to use this tutorial: fork it and keep your own template with your own package dependencies

 # 1. Log into Hex